charlesvardeman/sc_spec/design_concerns.md

 For 2.
-I suggest that we make some rules of write dockerfile.
+I suggest that we make some rules for writing a dockerfile.
 Besides normal dockerfile instructions, there should be a part with provisioning requirements like what vagrant/puppet used to provision environment.
 Author should separate computational activities from provisioning activities.

+Use of [WebID](https://www.w3.org/wiki/WebID) for W3C identification methodology.